Shanghai trade zone publishes restrictions for foreign investment

 The "negative list," published on the FTZ's website, zbw.sh.gov.cn, closely resembles the central government's current catalogue of nationwide restrictions on foreign investment.

-Officials have said the list will be shortened over time as zone liberalizations gain steam and risks are better understood.
+Officials have said the list will be shortened over time as zone liberalisations gain steam and risks are better understood.

 Top leaders were not present at the zone’s opening, and state media has tried to manage expectations by quoting unnamed officials saying dramatic reforms are unlikely to be rolled out this year, while also discouraging property speculation around the zone that has already seen prices for some commercial properties rise 20 percent over several months.